Kansas City, United States Guide

 Approximately 45 minutes driving Columbia is a vibrant college town, home to the University of Missouri.
 It boasts a lively downtown area with unique shops, restaurants, and music venues.
 Explore the university campus, visit the Museum of Art and Archaeology, and enjoy the city's cultural attractions.

-Approximately 2 hours driving Weston is a charming historic town nestled along the Missouri River.
+Approximately 45 minutes driving Weston is a charming historic town nestled along the Missouri River.
 Known for its antique shops, wineries, and the Holladay Distillery (makers of McCormick Distilling Co. products), Weston offers a relaxing escape from the city.
 The town's rich history is evident in its well-preserved architecture.

 Approximately 45 minutes driving Warrensburg is a city with a rich history and home to the University of Central Missouri.
 Explore the university campus, visit the Old Drum statue, and enjoy the city's cultural attractions.
 The city also offers beautiful parks and scenic views.

-Approximately 1 hour 15 minutes driving St. Joseph is a city with a rich history as the starting point of the Pony Express.
+Approximately 1 hour driving St. Joseph is a city with a rich history as the starting point of the Pony Express.
 Visit the Pony Express National Museum, explore the historic downtown, and learn about the city's role in westward expansion.
 The city also offers beautiful parks and scenic views of the Missouri River.

-1 hour driving Known for its mineral water history, Excelsior Springs offers a relaxing and rejuvenating day trip.
+Approximately 1 hour 15 minutes driving Known for its mineral water history, Excelsior Springs offers a relaxing and rejuvenating day trip.
 Explore the historic Elms Hotel & Spa, sample the different mineral waters at the Hall of Waters, and browse the antique shops in the downtown area.
 The city also has several parks and golf courses.

-45 minutes driving Step back in time in Weston, a charming historic town nestled along the Missouri River.
+40 minutes driving Step back in time in Weston, a charming historic town nestled along the Missouri River.
 Known for its well-preserved 19th-century architecture, antique shops, and wineries, Weston offers a delightful escape from the city.
 Explore the Weston Brewing Company, Missouri's oldest brewery, or wander through the Weston Bend State Park for scenic views of the river.

-45 minutes driving Known as the "Most Haunted Town in Kansas," Atchison offers a unique blend of history and paranormal intrigue.
+1 hour driving Known as the "Most Haunted Town in Kansas," Atchison offers a unique blend of history and paranormal intrigue.
 This river town was the birthplace of Amelia Earhart, and you can visit her childhood home.
 Explore the historic downtown area, take a trolley tour, or brave a ghost tour for a spooky adventure.

-1 hour 15 minutes driving Excelsior Springs
+45 minutes driving Excelsior Springs

 Travel Time